- Do you need interest only mortgage lending?

 |Halifax||50% or 75% part and part||£200,000||£100,000 single £150,000 joint||Apply Now|

 |Nat West||50% or 75% part and part||£200,000||£75,000 at least one applicant||Apply Now|

 |Santander||50% or 75% part and part||£150,000||£50,000 single £70,000 joint||Apply Now|

-Many lenders offering interest only mortgages today have a minimum equity requirement where sale of mortgage property is to be the repayment vehicle.
+Many lenders offering interest-only mortgages today have a minimum equity requirement where the sale of mortgage property is to be the repayment vehicle.

-This means that the equity in the property on purchase (in other words the market value less the mortgage total) needs to meet a minimum figure, typically £200,000 of £300,000.
+This means that the equity in the property on purchase (in other words the market value less the mortgage total) needs to meet a minimum figure, typically £200,000 or £300,000.

 This requirement is impractical for many properties outside of the south-east of the country.

 The theory is that sufficient equity allows the borrower to ‘downsize’ at a later date selling their home and buying a less expensive one elsewhere with the equity released.

 Where an interest-only mortgage agreement is used, lenders limit the loan to value of the mortgage.
 Typically a lender will advance up to 50% of the property value on an interest-only basis.

 Where the borrower wishes to borrow more than 50%, the rest of the lending will need to be taken on what is known as a ‘part and part’ basis.
 In these cases maximum loan-to-value is likely to be 75% loan-to-value.